 Does the Library sell books published by the Geological Society Publishing House?

-Yes.
-From 26 April 2013 books can be purchased from Burlington House Bookshop, which is in the Library at Burlington House, Piccadilly, London W1J 0BG.
+Yes, books can be purchased from the Burlington House Bookshop, which is in the Library at Burlington House, Piccadilly, London W1J 0BG.
 The bookshop contains a range of browsable titles from the Geological Society Publishing House as well as a selection of books from other publishers.
 If you are unable to visit the Library in person please visit the online bookshop to have books delivered by post.

 Does the Library sell other books?